tcmaker/next-gumball/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# General Set Up

+`prisma generate` creates a client that uses the schema we define `npm run dev` to build local assumes you have db running and its full of information - will need to handle something better for a deployed app node v 23.11.0